dotnet-social/community/README.md

 The goal is to share as most details as possible **in public** with other people to gather ideas, help and suggestions about the management of this mastodon instance.

-This community is small, only maintained for now a few persons (@tbolon and @hmhackmaster), but I found the idea of having a community on a @dotnet.social domain interesting, so I decided to take the bait.
+This community is small, only maintained for now a few persons ((@tbolon)[https://github.com/tbolon] and (@hmhackmaster)[https://github.com/hmhackmaster]), but I found the idea of having a community on a @dotnet.social domain interesting, so I decided to take the bait.
 Not because people should only speak about .NET here, but as a statement that .NET is part of our work-life and that we are proud of that.
 It does not suggest that we should be narrow-minded or not interested in other technologies.
 In fact, I expect the complete opposite: to be curious, open-minded, and interested in all talks about our day-to-day domain: coding and technologies.